 #ShouldRender

-or after an event is handled.
-You can use this method to prevent Blazor from refreshing the UI after a user has interacted with the component if you know it is not needed.
-As shown in the next section, StateHasChanged
+You can use this method to control whether a component needs to re-render after its state changes.
+This method is called after an explicit call to StateHasChanged or after an event is handled.
+You can use this method to prevent Blazor from refreshing the UI after a user interacts with the component, if you know it is not needed.
+As shown in the next section, StateHasChanged can be called twice per event handler.
+If you have complex rendering logic, overriding ShouldRender can be a good way to optimize the component.

 protected override bool ShouldRender()